 Country Rating AA2

-- Stable political system and effective policymaking
+- Stable political system and effective policymaking, including prudent macroeconomic policies

-- Very strong business environment and banking sector
+- Strong business environment and banking sector

 - Strategic position at the heart of South-East Asia

 - High dependence on exports

 - Pressure on productive population due to high old age dependency ratio

 - Shift to a mature economy implies slower growth in the medium and long-term

 Real GDP grew by +2% in 2016.
 Exports growth continued to disappoint.
 Domestic demand was the main driver, supported by a strong fiscal policy.